baselanani/CMMS/README.md

 Nodejs/Express for the backend connected to a MySQL database.

-The purpose of the project is to help organizations manage maintenance tasks, track equipment, and schedule maintenance.
+The purpose of the project is to help organizations manage maintenance tasks and inventory, track equipment, and schedule maintenance.

 Note: This is an incomplete project.